 - Appeal for a waiver: If you have received an IRS notice for a late payment or other penalty, you should consider contacting them.
 But you will need a very good reason.
 So if you do get in touch, explain why you think you deserve to have the penalty waived.
 If you're a small business, use that to your advantage, and explain to them that with so much going on, you just forgot or have come on hard times.
 They might give you a pass.

 - PAY!
 ASAP.
 Of course, even if you're asking them to waive penalties, you need to pay the money itself.
-You should send a Form 941 to the address listed on the form.
+You should send a Form 941 to the address listed on the form or e-file online.
 And to deposit the taxes, you should use the Electronic Federal Tax Payment System (EFTPS).
 If you don't already have an account with them, you can create one online here and go to Enroll.
 To sign up, you'll need to supply information about your business as well as your employer identification number and your bank account details.
 From there, the IRS will get back to you soon and give you details to login.
 Once you're logged in, go to Make a Payment.
 Send off your payment and make sure to write down the confirmation number that you get from the system.

 And if you can't get your penalties waived, then you can also pay them using EFTPS, referring to the amounts listed in your IRS bill/notice.

 So, now that you've handled your immediate problem, it's time to ensure this doesn't happen again.

 First off, make sure that you withhold the right taxes in the first place - and then don't touch them.
 Set them aside and consider them sacred, even if cash flow is bad.
 It's better for your business to go under or have to let someone go - or sell something - than to be in trouble with the government.
 Let alone, be held personally liable for all this.

 Pay on time